ajoslin103/fabric-layers-test/README.md

-# test-fabric-layers-react
+# fabric-layers-test

-This project is designed to test the compatibility of the `fabric-layers-react` library with React 19.1.0 and fabric-pure-browser 5.1.0.
+This project is designed to test the compatibility of the `fabric-layers` library with fabric-pure-browser 5.1.0.

 ## Setup